ThomasB013/DMProject/README.md

-This is my code for the datamining project.
+This is my code for the datamining project in the second year.

-I made my own matrix library which I have NOT tested thoroughly, meaning that I will not guarantue it is bug-free.
+I implemented my own matrix and vector as an exercise.